 CORBIN — Times-Tribune Staff Report

-Smith was charged with operating a motor vehicle under the influence, driving on a DUI suspended license, no insurance and possession of open alcoholic beverages in motor vehicle.
+Rediker was charged with operating a motor vehicle under the influence, driving on a DUI suspended license, first offense, and other traffic violations.